 I view polarization as the unifying theme between my study of political behavior and political institutions.
 The ideological extremity of the major political parties at the mass level determines the politicians we observe at the elite level.
-In turn, these politicians create more or less ideologically extreme laws, bounded by the desires of their constituents and the goals of their parties.
-These lawmaking strategies and resulting policy subsequently affect how likely individuals are to approve of elite institutions and the lawmakers who embody them.
+In turn, these elites create more or less ideologically extreme policy, bounded by the desires of their constituents and the goals of their parties.
+The resulting policy subsequently affects how likely individuals are to approve of elite institutions and the policymakers who embody them.

 Below are texts of virtually all of my publications (except books).
-I update the ungated copies when the articles have been published (not forthcoming).
+Items that are accepted, but not forthcoming, are listed on my CV.
+I update the ungated copies when the articles have been published (not forthcoming) so that I can assign them a DOI.
 You'll also find all of the replication data for which I am the contact author.
 If you're interested in data or replication material for other publications, please contact my co-authors!

 Publisher Site Ungated Text Supplemental Appendix Dataverse